 Director, Producer, Editor.
 An original short doc about business-savvy Syrians, Yemenis, Libyans and Iraqis’ lives in Yiwu, a Chinese city that welcomed them with open arms, but without laws recognising refugees, many migrants are worried about how long they will be able to stay in what has become their second home.
 One World Media.

-Director, Producer.
+Director, Producer, Editor.
 A series of short docs and a feature doc that portray the cultural diversity of documentary filmmaking in Britain.
 Directed the short doc “Day in a Life” about a female engineer who defies gender stereotypes, which was also selected to be featured in the TV doc.
 BBC Three.